angelbt91/balmes_partyapp/README.md

-# balmes_partyapp
+# partywall
 Spice up your party showing text and photo messages sent by the attendees themselves.

 Built with:
 - React with Material-UI and React-instastories.
+- Laravel.
-- Laravel and MySQL.
+- MySQL.
 - Cloudinary for media hosting.